-Definitions of terms and/or student conduct which are considered to be violations of the Code of Student Conduct are described in this section of the handbook.
-The use of words, such as battery and arson, are not meant to be considered equivalent to or to carry the same standards and consequences as the same words, which are defined in the criminal context in the Florida Statutes.
+Definitions of terms and/or student conduct which are considered violations of the Code of Student Conduct are described in this section of the handbook.
+The use of words, such as battery and arson, are not meant to be equivalent to or to carry the same standards and consequences as the same words, which are defined in the criminal context in the Florida Statutes.
 The School Board retains the flexibility and right to attach definitions found in Board Rule to such words without attaching any criminal standards set by the courts or legislature.
-When a student has committed an infraction, the misbehavior is to be classified according to the definition which best describes it.
+When a student has committed an infraction, the misbehavior is classified according to the definition which best describes it.
 The sanctions to be imposed are then to be determined by referring to Chapter 2.25 of the School Board Rules of Osceola County, Florida.

-The notation next to the three letter violation code listed below and in the Matrix of Infractions, represents SESIR definitions and guidelines required by the Department of Education.
+The notation next to the three-letter violation code listed below and in the Matrix of Infractions, represents SESIR definitions and guidelines required by the Department of Education.

-The notation next to the three letter code is not considered a SESIR incident, but the Department is required to track this data for the Office for Civil Rights, U. S. Department of Education and per section 1006.147, Florida Statutes.
+The notation next to the three-letter code is not a SESIR incident, but the Department is required to track this data for the Office for Civil Rights, U. S. Department of Education and per section 1006.147, Florida Statutes.

-Aggravated Battery BAT - A battery where the attacker intentionally or knowingly causes more serious injury, such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
+Aggravated Battery BAT - The act of a battery where the attacker intentionally or knowingly causes more serious injury as defined in paragraph (8)(g) of this rule, such as: great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.
 L1

 Battery (Minor) MBT (Student to Student Only) - The act of a student threatening of or attempting to strike another student where physical contact is made by the one student, but where no injury is sustained.
-(If this action is a repeated violation a referral for harassment may need to be considered, see page 21.)
+(If this action is a repeated violation, a referral for harassment may need to be considered.
+See p.
+21.)

-Alcohol ALC - Possession, sale, purchase, or use of alcoholic beverages.
+Alcohol ALC - The act of possession, sale, purchase, distribution, or use of alcoholic beverages.
 Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.
 Alcohol incidents cannot be Drug-related.
 L4